Updated December 28, 2020|5 min read

 There’s also a discounts portion of the declarations page that lists any discounts applied to your monthly premiums.
 Some terms you’ll potentially see on your policy are:

 Lastly, the declarations page will indicate how you receive payouts for a covered loss.
 One option is for the actual cash value of an item, meaning its value minus depreciation.
-You may also choose the replacement (or reimbursement) provision, which lets you receive a payout equal to the current market value of the same or a similar item.
+You may also choose replacement cost, which lets you receive a payout equal to the current market value of the same or a similar item.

 This section includes information about your other structures coverage, which is typically 10% of your total dwelling coverage and covers additional structures built around your home, including fences, gazebos, decks and sheds.

 This section of your policy outlines how your personal property is covered in the event of damage or burglary.
-Personal property coverage reimburses you for stuff in your home when it’s damaged or destroyed, like clothes, furniture, appliances and toys.
+Personal property coverage reimburses you for belongings in your home when they are damaged or destroyed, like clothes, furniture, electronics and toys.
 Personal property coverage is anywhere between 50% – 75% of your dwelling coverage limit.

 The 16 perils that your personal belongings are certainly protected from are:

 This section outlines the terms and conditions of your loss-of-use coverage.
 Loss-of-use coverage helps pay for expenses that arise if your home is uninhabitable or inaccessible due to damage from a covered peril.
-This coverage will cover payments for extended hotel stays, eating out at restaurants and other living expenses associated with you not being able to use your property.
-Loss-of-use is typically around 20% of your dwelling limit.
+It will cover payments for extended hotel stays, eating out at restaurants and other living extra living expenses you might have when you’re not able to use your property.
+Loss-of-use limits are typically set at around 20% of your dwelling limit.
 Coverage D will outline instances when you are and are not covered.

 This section breaks down one of the most important components of your policy: your liability coverage.
 Personal liability coverage is one of the more comprehensive coverages on your home insurance policy and provides protection for any bodily injury or property damage to others for which you are held liable.
 This section will explain which scenarios are covered, up to how much you could be paid out, and instances when you would not be covered.

 Liability coverage limits are typically in the amounts of $100,000, $300,000, $500,000 or as high as $1,000,000.

 This section should explain how guest medical protection can be used immediately to get an injured individual the medical attention they need without repercussions of a claimant lawsuit that’s required for liability coverage to go into effect.
-This limit isn’t determined as a portion of any other coverage provision and is typically $1,000 to $5,000.
+This limit isn’t determined as a portion of any other coverage component and is typically $1,000 to $5,000.
 Like the other sections, this part of your policy will also outline exclusions, meaning times when this coverage cannot be used.